What is Home Hospice

 Today, one out of three people in the United States choose hospice care when they are dying.
-Families need to understand hospice care and the steps necessary to access this quality end-of-life option.
+Families need to understand hospice care and the steps necessary to access this quality final journey of life option.

 - Hospice is not a place.
 Most hospice care takes place within the dying person’s home, whether it is his or her own home, the home of a family member or friend, a nursing or assisted living facility.
 Other options, if available from the provider, include a residential hospice facility or a hospice unit within a hospital.